-Average American spends between $4k and $14k per year according to the United States Department of Agriculture .
+The average American spends between $4k and $14k per year according to the United States Department of Agriculture .
 Hence, food is a category on which you can make important savings with your budget that benefit you.

 - Brew your own coffee.

 - Eat leftovers: Cook a quantity needed for 2 days.
 You could keep it in the fridge and use microwave to warm it and eat it when you want.
 Cooking every 2 or 3 days will also save you time.
 Aim for zero food waste.
 Even more important as there are 144 million children under 5 stunted according to the United Nations .